Epidemic models in measure spaces: persistence, concentration and oscillations: Main results

-Equations \eqref{eq:explicit-image} and \eqref{eq:explicit-disint} give an explicit formula for the disintegration introduced in \eqref{eq:disint-def}. \end{remark} \begin{remark} Suppose that $\alpha$ is a $C^2$ function with no critical point in $\supp I_0$ except for a finite number of regular maxima (in the sense that the bilinear form $D^2\alpha(x)$ is non-degenerate at each maximum).
-This is a typical situation.
-Then assumption \eqref{eq:reg-alpha-I_0} in Remark \ref{rem:explicit-disintegration} is automatically satisfied if $N\geq 3$ and $I_0\in L^\infty(\mathbb R^N)$.
-If $N=2$ then a sufficient condition to satisfy \eqref{eq:reg-alpha-I_0} with $I_0\in L^\infty(\mathbb R^N)$ should involve $I_0$ vanishing sufficiently fast in the neighborhood of each maximum of $\alpha$. \end{remark} }
+\begin{remark} In particular, if $\alpha$ is a $C^2$ function with no critical point in $\supp I_0$ except for a finite number of regular maxima (in the sense that the bilinear form $D^2\alpha(x)$ is non-degenerate at each maximum; this is a typical situation), then the assumption \eqref{eq:reg-alpha-I_0} above is automatically satisfied if $N\geq 3$ and $I_0\in L^\infty(\mathbb R^N)$.
+If $N=2$ then a sufficient condition to satisfy \eqref{eq:reg-alpha-I_0} with $I_0\in L^\infty(\mathbb R^N)$ should involve $I_0$ vanishing sufficiently fast in the neighborhood of each maximum of $\alpha$. \end{remark}